sarahciston/intersectionalai/_site/readme.md

 ### ... and it's pronounced *zeen*, right?
 Yep, like "magazine."
 Like, "I'm so excited to read this *zeeeeeeen*!"

+These sketches for a small library of digital-print hybrid zines are written for a non-academic audience and are intended as practical introductory field guides to some concepts, strategies, and resources—but mainly as a jumping off point for your own practice and inspiration.

+They will take the rhetorical tone, style, and aesthetic approaches of zines, in that they cite, quote, remix, and reframe existing materials in (hopefully) clear, plain, concise language.
+This is in keeping with the multimodal and polyvocal approaches I have previously identified as intersectional.1

+Ideally, in keeping with the approaches they will describe, in future drafts this zine collection would be developed collaboratively by multiple authors.
+Such work could be an ongoing project for Creative Code Collective, both as a learning tool for students who research, code, and compose the digital zines and as also as a resource for later student who read or adapt them.
+They adapt their print-at-home format from [zine-machine.glitch.me](https://zine-machine.glitch.me/) and are also inspired by the [Tiny Tech Zines](https://www.instagram.com/tinytechzines/) festival and two fantastic zines acquired there ["Bite-Size Networking"](https://wizardzines.com/) by Julia Evans and ["How to Cite Like a Badass Feminist Tech Scholar of Color"](https://points.datasociety.net/how-to-cite-like-a-badass-tech-feminist-scholar-of-color-ebc839a3619c) by Data and Society’s Rigoberto Lara Guzmán and Sareeta Amrute.
+Check out the Who Loves IAI zine for other zines we love, like the [Techno-Galactic Guide to Software Observation](https://monoskop.org/images/e/e3/The_Techno-Galactic_Guide_to_Software_Observation_2018.pdf).

+Christina Dunbar-Hester, in Hacking Diversity (2020), notes that the perhaps surprising appearance of zines and crafting in feminist technology circles makes sense: "In feminist zine making, forms of knowledge like folk medicine can be filtered through the riot grrrl practice of zine-making, which is itself connected to long traditions of feminine papercraft and journaling.
+They are identity practices in addition to circulations of knowledge" (111).
+As digital-print hybrids, they can utilize the liveliest aspects of both: GIFS and images, the expandability and nonlinearity of hyperlinks, and other dynamic content online; but also the accessible, 'handmade', distributable, low-power novelty of paper at a moment of maximum screen fatigue.
+The print versions of these zines are formatted to print double-sided on a single landscape page, making reversible two-part mini-zines (in multiple combinations as the library grows).

 ## 🤓 Who's making this IAI TK?

 Developed by Sarah Ciston while a virtual fellow at the HIIG, with valued inspiration and collaboration from many others included on the [Community page](pages/Community/#imprint)